rephus/CV/cv.md

 * Product presentations (inside and outside the company)
 * Manager role in some projects

-## Attitudes
+## Strengths

-* Extremely efficient developer, perfect balance between speed and test coverage.
+* Very efficient developer, multi-tasker, right balance between speed and test coverage.
+* Can-do attitude.
+* Likes to have a good overview of the global architecture, from the backend to the frontend, including databases, APIs, DNS and servers.
+* Special focus on performance: able to identify, find and fix bottlenecks.
-* Enthusiast and curious: continously learning and trying new technologies and languages on my sparte time
+* Enthusiast and curious: continously learning and trying new technologies and languages on my spare time
 * Motivation to solve difficult problems and build complex features
-* Friendly person, excellent working with teams, as well as independently
+* Extremely friendly person, excellent working with teams, as well as independently
-* Capable of managing small teams, and mentoring people, both technical and not technical

 ## Personal projects